Production in a circular economy

 To address this challenge, we introduce a reference model to outline the relevant activities, interactions, and other factors that impact a product life cycle within a circular economy.

 Reference Model: The Production in a Circular Economy (CE) Model consists of five life cycle activities (Design Product, Acquire Materials, Produce Product, Use and Consume, and Treat at End of Life) that are consistent with manufacturing economic models.
 Using the IDEF0 functional modeling method, each activity and its relevant inputs, outputs, controls, and mechanisms are defined.
+The model is defined for a generic product and may need to be adapted for specific industry sectors.
+Example use: identifying the organization's reference situation with regards to circular economy and mapping the system to identify where processes can be changed, as indicated by ISO 59004:2024.

 Circular Product Design